baraschi/Twitter_Sentiment_Analysis/README.md

     Download all files [here](https://www.crowdai.org/challenges/epfl-ml-text-classification/dataset_files) in order to train and test the models and move them in `data/twitter-datasets/` directory.

+* constants.py - all constants used, such as file names and label values.
-* data_cleaning.py - methods used for data cleaning
+* data_cleaning.py - methods used for data cleaning.
-* data_exploration.py - methods used to explore the data, like exctracting and countring hashtags
+* data_exploration.py - methods used to explore the data, like exctracting and countring hashtags.
-* data_loading.py - methods used for data loading and DataFrame creation
+* data_loading.py - methods used for data loading and DataFrame creation.
 * prediction.py - methods to classify (BoW, TD-IDF), to cross-validate and to create the submission csv.
 * run.py - main class, uses above functions to generate best available submission.
-* Run_All_Combinations.ipynb - notebook we used to find best parameter combinations and to generate plots
+* Run_All_Combinations.ipynb - notebook we used to find best parameter combinations and to generate plots.
-* Data_Exploration.ipynb - notebook we used to explore the data to find out what cleaning methods we needed to apply
+* Data_Exploration.ipynb - notebook we used to explore the data to find out what cleaning methods we needed to apply.

 ### Reproduce Our Submission
 In order to produce the same submission corresponding to our [crowdAI](https://www.crowdai.org/challenges/epfl-ml-text-classification) ranking, just run the following command: